xieyy46/SingleMod-v1/README.md

 python -u SingleMod/merge_motif_npy.py -v 002|004 -d tmp_features -o features
 ```
 * `-v`: DRS kit used, choose either 002 (RNA002) or 004 (RNA004), with the default setting being 002.
+* `-s`: the first dimension of memmap files (size), default setting is 500000.
+If run in 25 parallel batchs, 500000 is enough to cover 5G DRS data.
+If your data is over 5G, set a larger size, for example 5-10G: 1000000, 10-15G: 1500000.
 * `tmp_features`: path to directory containing intermediate file.
 * `features`: path to directory containing final input files to SingleMod for different motifs (including sequence.npy, signal.npy and extra.npy).